Compute

 This add-on has been installed by default.
 If it is uninstalled due to some reasons, you can reinstall it by performing the following steps:

 1. Log in to the CCE console and click the cluster name to access the cluster console.
-Choose Add-ons in the navigation pane, locate CoreDNS on the right, and click Install.
+In the navigation pane, choose Add-ons, locate CoreDNS on the right, and click Install.

-Queries per second (QPS) of the CoreDNS add-on is positively correlated with the CPU consumption.
+• If you selected Custom, you can adjust the number of pods and resource quotas as needed.
+QPS of the CoreDNS add-on is positively correlated with the CPU consumption.
 If the number of nodes or containers in the cluster grows, the CoreDNS pods will bear heavier workloads.
-Adjust the number of the CoreDNS pods and their CPU and memory quotas based on the cluster scale.
-For details, see Table 2.
+It is recommended that you adjust the number of the CoreDNS pods and their CPU and memory quotas based on the cluster scale.
+For details, see Table 1.

 Nodes